 - Activities are represented as arrows in the arrow diagraming method.
 On the other hand, activities are represented as boxes or nodes in the precedence diagram method.

-- Length of an arrow represents the duration of an activity in the arrow diagram method.
+- The length of an arrow represents the duration of an activity in the arrow diagram method.
 However, the length of an arrow shows nothing in the precedence diagram method.

 - A dummy activity is used to implement a specific relationship between two activities in the arrow diagramming method.
 On the other hand, there is no dummy activity in the precedence diagramming method.